-Sodium oxybate (Xyrem): Sodium oxybate (Xyrem), also referred to as gamma hydroxybutyrate (GHB), helps reduce the frequency of cataplexy attacks and improve daytime sleepiness.
+Sodium oxybate (Xyrem), also referred to as gamma hydroxybutyrate (GHB), helps reduce the frequency of cataplexy attacks and improve daytime sleepiness.
 People need to take GHB for about 4 weeks before they notice significant benefits.
 It may take an additional 4 weeks for the drug to reach maximum effect.
 Food intake can affect the actions of GHB, so people are advised to take it at a regular time after the evening meal.

 Xyrem is a controlled substance.
 The FDA has placed tight restrictions on the use of this drug.
 Although the drug appears to be effective and safe when used for narcolepsy, it has a history of illegal and "date-rape" use, with street names such as "Grievous Bodily Harm" or "Liquid Ecstasy."
 (Despite this name, GHB is not the same as "Ecstasy," a street drug with different effects.)
 In high doses, GHB can cause dependence over time.
 Education through the Xyrem Success Program may be valuable to people with narcolepsy and physicians.

 Very serious side effects, including seizures, coma, respiratory arrest, and death, have been reported in people who abused GHB.
 However, clinical trials of Xyrem have not reported these effects with the doses used in treatment for cataplexy.
-The most common side effects include dizziness, nausea, vomiting, bedwetting, and diarrhea.

-Antidepressants used for cataplexy, hallucinations, sleep paralysis, and management of REM symptoms include:
+Despite the lack of good evidence for their efficacy, antidepressants that continue to be used for cataplexy, hallucinations, sleep paralysis, and management of REM symptoms include:

-- Tricyclic antidepressants: Protriptyline (Vivactil), clomipramine (Anafranil), imipramine (Janimine, Tofranil), and desipramine (Norpramin, Pertofrane)
+- Tricyclic antidepressants.
+Protriptyline (Vivactil), clomipramine (Anafranil), imipramine (Janimine, Tofranil), and desipramine (Norpramin, Pertofrane).

-- Selective serotonin reuptake inhibitors (SSRIs): Fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft)
+- Selective serotonin reuptake inhibitors (SSRIs).
+Fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft).

-- Newer antidepressants: Venlafaxine (Effexor)
+- Newer antidepressants.
+Venlafaxine (Effexor).